• Menu

 As I write this, it’s late December 2024.
 The new season is weeks away and we are all working extremely hard to gear up for the year ahead.
 We have taken more guides on and recruited one of Scotland’s best anglers/ guides into our team.
 An official release will reveal who that is in the Spring.

-The guides who have been working so hard are having well deserved down time and Cuillin ad his wife Soraya are having a baby and he is off for the month of January to spend time with the new arrival.
+The guides who have been working so hard are having well deserved down time and a chance to enjoy a slower pace and re-charge the batteries.

 Here’s to all of our clients, past, present and future.
 A huge thank you form all of us here at Alba Game Fishing